-Fleet Manager is part of the Rebus Pro offering, and it is available now 🙂 if you want to get access to Fleet Manager now, please go to the Rebus Pro page and get in touch using the information found there.
+Fleet Manager is part of the Rebus Pro offering, and it is available now 🙂 if you want to get access to Fleet Manager now, you’ll need a Rebus Pro subscription, which you can get by sending an email to [email protected].

 When you sign in, you are greeted by the overview, where you can quickly get an overview of today’s activity on accounts accessible to you:

 When you select an account, you are taken to the queues overview, where you can see which queues are processing messages – the green lines are successfully processed messages, and the bars indicate exceptions (i.e. retries) and messages moved to Fleet Manager with yellow and red stacked bars respectively: